Iasa-Global/btabok/pages/engagement_model/views.md

 ## Viewpoint Selection

-The architect creates or uses viewpoint to communicate the architecture in a way that addresses a particluar set of stakeholder concerns.
-The viewpoint provides the basis, or tools for constucting views for the stakeholders.
-The following diagram shows several viewpoints the architect may use with different types of stakeholder.
+The architect creates or uses viewpoints to communicate the architecture in a way that addresses a particular set of stakeholder concerns.
+The viewpoint provides the basis and tools for constructing views for the stakeholders.
+The following diagram shows several viewpoints the architect may use with different types of stakeholders.

 ![image](./media/views_viewpoints-1.png "ISO Model")